gravitational/teleport/docs/2.3/enterprise.md

 Variable                | Description
 ------------------------|--------------------------
 `{{ internal.logins }}` | Substituted with "allowed logins" parameter used in 'tctl users add [login] <allowed logins>' command.
 This is applicable to the local user DB only.
-`{{ external.XYZ }}`    | For SAML-authenticated users this will get substituted with "XYZ" assertion.
-For OIDC-authenticated users it will get substituted with "XYZ" claim.
+`{{ external.XYZ }}`    | For SAML-authenticated users this will get substituted with "XYZ" assertion value.
+For OIDC-authenticated users it will get substituted with "XYZ" claim value.

 Both variables above are there to deliver the same benefit: it allows Teleport administrators to define allowed OS logins via the user database, be it the